MasterKale/Docker-Django/README.md

-# DVD
+# DVD-R (a.k.a.
+DVD)
-Docker, Vagrant, and Django
+### Docker, Vagrant, Django, and Redis

-This is a playground for me to test out getting **Django + PostgreSQL** working within **Docker** containers.
+This is a playground for me to test out getting **Django, PostgreSQL, and Redis** working together within multiple **Docker** containers.
 I'm also experimenting with **Vagrant** as a standardized Ubuntu 16.04 development environment and to reduce complexity/limitations associated with running Docker Engine in Windows.

 ## Components